jilviadsouza/CS211/README.md

 pa3 - Bit Manipulation.
 Includes multiple programs using bit operations.

 pa4 - NOT UPLOADED.
 Bomb Lab that required us to analyze multiple 'stages' of x86 Assembly code to diffuse bombs at each stage.
+No code required, just analysis.

 pa5 - Assembly Interpreter.
 Includes a program that interprets x86 assembly code.